Laxer3a/PS-GPU/README.md

 # PS-GPU
-GPU Re-Implementation for PS1 Game Console in verilog.
+Re-Implementation of PS1 Game Console GPU in verilog.

 # Support feature
 - All commands are supported.